 Every child I know gets a little fidgety in the winter months.
 The opportunity to be outside is difficult to come by with the frigid temperatures and early sunsets here in Northeast Ohio.

-It is so important to find opportunities for fun gross motor play that provides kids with the proprioceptive input, cardiovascular work, and strengthening they need to keep their bodies strong, alert, and efficient.
+This time of year, it is so important to incorporate fun Christmas gross motor activities that provide kids with the proprioceptive input, cardiovascular work, and strengthening they need to keep their bodies strong, alert, and efficient.

 -Large bolster (a big cardboard box, a punching bag, or stacked up couch cushions will also work)